ArgonDesign/alogic/doc/fsms.md

 Note that functions do not return without an explicit `return` statement.
 If the execution reaches the end of the body, control is transferred to the beginning of the function, and conceptually proceeds in an infinite loop.
 This behaviour is distinctly different from common programming languages.
-The body the example FSM above takes 1 cycle to execute, and hence repeats on every clock cycle.
+The body of the example FSM above takes 1 cycle to execute, and hence repeats on every clock cycle.

-An FSM that depending on the sate of an input port would do 2 different kinds of processing could follow the pattern:
+An FSM that depending on the state of an input port would do 2 different kinds of processing could follow the pattern:

 ```